 Were you always interested in aviation?

 To be honest, not really.
 I thought planes were cool but I had no interest in watching them or studying them.
 Since I’ve started working with planes however I’ve become slowly more interested on the intricacies of how they work.

-What do you like about the apprentice training provided by Atlantic Aviation Group?
+What do you like about the Apprenticeship training provided by Atlantic Aviation Group?

 One day I could be shadowing an experienced mechanic during a difficult task, the next day I could be on my own performing any of the tasks we’ve been trained in.
 Because it’s a live hangar the workload is constantly shifting and we have to manage our training around that.
 It can be a challenge especially when we’re being pushed to get a plane out on time but in the end training is and should always be the number one concern.

-What would your advice be to someone thinking about doing an aircraft maintenance engineer apprenticeship with Atlantic aviation group?
+What would your advice be to someone thinking about doing an Aircraft Maintenance Engineering Apprenticeship with Atlantic Aviation Group?